Sugrc1/Sugrc1.github.io/index.md

 ## [](#header-2)Some of my contributions

 - ###     Files
-  - View / Download the files i put most of my work and time into on the right sidebar.
+  - View / Download the files i put most of my work and time into.
+These can be found on the right sidebar.

 - ###     Trello
   - ![](assets/images/trelloActivity.PNG)